PhamLinh20/phamlinh20/README.md

 ## 👩‍💻 About Me

 I am a third-year Management Information Systems student with a focus on Manual Testing.
-I have a basic understanding of software testing, test case design, and system requirements, and I am currently practicing testing through personal projects.
+I have a basic understanding of software testing, test case design, and system requirements.

 ---